ugonnaagwu/practicechangeremote/Week 3/[ENG3.5]Bootstrap and Lotties.md

 import myimage from "../images/myimage.png";
 ```

 Be sure to check the path!
+Lots of missing images come from errors in the path.

 ### Looking at some components